-In doing my homework, this is what I learned about the Hand of Fatima / Hamsa:
+In doing my homework, this is what I learned about the Hand:

 Positivity | Abundance | Faith

-For me, the most important mission of the Hamsa is the reminder to us to seek out and praise the Divine with all five senses.
+For me, the most important mission of the Hand is to remind us to seek out and praise the Divine with all five senses.
 As I do with all of my pieces, prayer and energy is infused – healing, harmony and peace are prayed for.
 I have become a bit obsessed with these, and I hope that, if you are drawn to them, you leave unfounded fear “at the door” and embrace the call to become a seeker.

-Hand of Fatima / Hamsa retail for $30, which includes tax and wrap.
+Hand of Abraham’s Daughters retail for $30, which includes tax and wrap.
 Shipping is additional.

 Smudging is a sacred and intentional practice.
 I am grateful to our Creator God for the gift of sage.
 I grow my own organic sage, harvest when ready, and wrap with cotton embroidery thread.
 Pieces are then dried in preparation for sale.
 Prices are $3 (Small), $5 (Medium), $10 (Large).
 For smudging practices, see below.

 I smudge all the time; I like the idea of this natural clearing process, and the reset that happens in my mind, emotions, and spirit, and the smell of the smoldering sage.
 The following information is taken from The Chopra Center website, and I have found it very helpful: